Covid and opioids make ‘a great storm of the worst possible things’

 Will this kill me?

-Like other opioids, fentanyl is a highly potent and addictive pain reliever.
-Pharmaceutical fentanyl is approved for treating severe pain, typically advanced cancer pain, according to the CDC.
+Fentanyl is a highly potent and addictive pain reliever.
+Pharmaceutical fentanyl is approved for treating severe pain, typically advanced cancer pain.

 Identifying drugs laced with fentanyl has become a real concern for people with addiction, even for users of recreational drugs like marijuana.
 In the United States, more than two-thirds of opioid overdose deaths involve fentanyl.